 USC Press publishes two scholarly journals: The Philippine Scientist and the Philippine Quarterly of Culture and Society.
 Visit this page again soon for the journal portals for online submission of manuscripts as well as delayed (five-year) open access to past issues.

-Click on the thumbnails to browse through our collection of coffee table books.
+Click on the thumbnails to browse through our collection of scholarly/academic publications.

 Our Senior High School work/textbooks are all created from the ground up by content and pedagogy experts with the student in mind.
 We are working to produce the complete set of core curriculum titles for the academic track, and will soon publish the complete set of STEM titles.
 Click on the thumbnails to view a larger image of our SHS book covers.

 The University of San Carlos Press was originally known as San Carlos Publications.
 It was founded in 1963 by the German ethnologist Fr.
 Rudolf Rahmann, SVD, the last SVD confrere to occupy the position of USC Rector and the first to use the title University President, following changes in USC’s corporate charter.

 San Carlos Publications marked its founding with the first issue in 1963 of The Junior Philippine Scientist (TJPS), under the editorship of Brigida Koppin.
 The following year, Series A: Humanities and Series B: Natural Sciences were inaugurated as a thematic set of monographs on research work carried out by various USC faculty members.
 The set was boosted in 1967 with Series C: Religion and Series D: Occasional Monographs.
 At the same time, TJPS was renamed The Philippine Scientist as the university’s flagship scholarly journal in the natural sciences and mathematics.